deborasetton/city_search/README.md

-After an initial selection of candidates is performed on the database (see the next section for an overview of how candidates are selected), each candidate is assigned a relative score between 0 and 1, which is the weighted average of the following sub-scores:
+After an initial selection of candidates is performed on the database (see the next section for an overview of how candidates are selected), each candidate is assigned a relative score between 0 and 1.
+This score is the weighted average of the following sub-scores:

-1) **String similarity to the search text:** the closer the search text matches the candidate's "name", the higher this score will be.
+1) **Similarity between the search query and candidate's name:** the closer the search text matches the candidate's "name", the higher this sub-score will be.
 For example, if the search text is "Mont", "Montréal" will score higher than "Sainte-Anne-des-Monts".

     - The candidate's name considered for matching can be:
-        - the official name of that location;
+        - the official name of a location; or
-        - an alternate name; or
+        - an alternate name of a location; or
-        - a search vector string which includes the county and state/province names
+        - a search vector string, which is the concatenation of the locations's official name, the state/province name and the country abbreviation.
+For exemple, the search vector for the record that represents the city of Montréal would be "Montreal, Quebec, CA" (without accents; see next bullet point)
+    - Comparisons are performed using the ASCII-equivalent of a term.
+For example, the search term "Montréal" would be converted to "Montreal" prior to matching
     - Comparisons are case-insensitive
-    - Comparisons are performed using the ASCII-equivalent of a term.
-For example, "Montréal" would be converted to "Montreal" prior to matching
     - Currently, the similarity score is given by the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) between the strings.
-More sophisticated methods for comparison could be used to improve results, and this is listed as a potential area of improvement (see section "Ideas for improvements" below)
+More sophisticated methods for comparison could be used to improve results.
+This is listed as a potential area of improvement (see section "Ideas for improvements" below)

 2) **Matched field:** as noted above, a match can occur between the search term and 3 possible fields: official name, alternate name or search vector.
 Each of these fields is considered less relevant than the previous.
-For example: if the search term is "Québec", then "Québec, Québec, CA" will be considered more relevant than "Montréal, Québec, CA", because a match in the primary location name is more relevant than a match in the province name.
+For example: if the search term is "Québec", then the city of Québec (Québec, CA) will be considered more relevant than the city of Montréal (Québec, CA), because a match in the primary location name is more relevant than a match in the province name.

-3) **Population:** if all else is equal, larger cities are considered more relevant.
+3) **Population:** larger cities are considered more relevant.

-4) **Distance:** if a location is provided, candidates closest to the given location will be considered more relevant.
+4) **Distance:** if a location is provided, candidates which are closer to the given location will be considered more relevant.

 ### Initial selection of candidates